3. The Basics of PHP

 <?php

-// Strict adherence to parameter types
+// strict adherence to parameter type

 declare(strict_types=1);